Nicholas Courtney

 William Nicholas Stone Courtney (16 December 1929 – 22 February 2011) was an Egyptian-born British actor.
-He was known for his long-running role as Brigadier Lethbridge-Stewart in the BBC science fiction television series Doctor Who.
+He was best known for his long-running role as Brigadier Lethbridge-Stewart in the BBC science fiction television series Doctor Who.

 Early life

-Courtney was born in Cairo, Egypt, the son of a British diplomat father and half-American mother.
-His paternal grandfather was the journalist William Leonard Courtney.
+Nicholas Courtney was born 16 December 1929 in Cairo, Egypt, the son of Major Geoffrey William Courtney, a British army officer and diplomat, and Evelyn (née Stout).
+His paternal grandparents were the Oxford academic and journalist William Leonard Courtney and his first wife, Cordelia (née Place).
+His grandfather, W. L. Courtney, had been an amateur actor during his tenure at Oxford University and was involved in the early productions in the New Theatre by the Oxford University Dramatic Society.
+Nicholas' parents separated in 1931, when his mother left the household.
+He was raised by his father and stepmother, Anne (née Perrott), after the couple married in 1938.

-He was educated in France, Kenya and Egypt.
-On his maternal side, Courtney was descended from New Zealand politician John Cuff.
+Courtney was educated in France, Kenya and Egypt and attended a public school in Kent.
+On his maternal side he was descended from New Zealand politician John Cuff.
 He did his national service in the British Army, leaving after 18 months as a private, not wanting to pursue a military career.
 He moved to England to join London's Webber Douglas Academy of Dramatic Art.
-After two years doing repertory theatre in Northampton, he became resident in London in 1961.
+After two years of repertory theatre in Northampton, he became resident in London in 1961.

 Courtney's first television work was in the 1957 series Escape.
-He made guest appearances in several cult television series, including The Avengers (1962, 1967), The Champions (1968), Randall and Hopkirk (1969) and as a racing driver in Riviera Police (1965), and briefly appeared as a TV panel chairman in the film Take a Girl Like You (1970), hosting a debate between John Bird and John Fortune.
+He made guest appearances in several cult television series, including The Avengers (1962, 1967), The Man in Room 17 (1965), The Champions (1968), Randall and Hopkirk (1969) and as a racing driver in Riviera Police (1965), and briefly appeared as a TV panel chairman in the film Take a Girl Like You (1970), hosting a debate between John Bird and John Fortune.